jackiedabekar/jackiedabekar/README.md

 - 😅 I'm still in learning curve of Python Programming
 - 🔭 I’m currently working on deploying ML model on web with Django
 - 🌱 I’m currently learning ML, OpenCV and Django
-- 🤔 I’m looking for help with Django
 - 💬 Ask me about Python related stuff
 - ⚡ Fun fact: Python got its name form british show Monty Python Flying Circus and Django is one type of music style